 Article VIII, Section 1(d): No junk vehicles, trailers, campers, camp trucks, house trailers, boats, machinery or other equipment, except for that which is reasonable, customary, and usual in connection with the use of any dwelling, shall be kept at a dwelling or lot.
 Further, except for true emergencies, no repair or extraordinary maintenance of automobiles or other vehicles shall occur at a dwelling.
 These restrictions do not apply to vehicles, trailers, boats …kept within an enclosed room or garage.

 CONSTRUCTION APPROVAL AND SIGNS

-Article VI: This article creates an Environmental Control Committee (ECC).
+Article VII: This article creates an Environmental Control Committee (ECC).
 Plans for houses, additions, decks, fences, pools, garages, cabanas, patios, sprinkler systems, greenhouses, accessory buildings, etc. are to be submitted to and approved in writing by the ECC as to safety, harmony of external design, color, and location in conformity with the design concept for Beau Chene by the Board of Directors.